MaireadWCI/OysterFarmManagement/README.md

 4. Create a new application
     - from dashbord click "create new app"
 5. Configure your app
-   -Enter a unique name for your application and select a region before clicking on "Create app".
+   - Enter a unique name for your application and select a region before clicking on "Create app".
 6. Set up Configuration variables
     - select settings tab and click Config Vars
 7. Add nessesary Config Vars
     - Click Reveal Config Vars and input the key value pair for Credentials
+8. Specify the Port Confg
+    - Aded second confg var with Key: PORT and VALUE: '8000'
+9. Confg Buildpacks
+    - Navigate to buildpacks select add builpack
+10. Select Python buildpack
+    - Select python and save
+11. Deployment method
+    - Select Deploy tab and select GitHub, click connect to GitHub.
+12. Connect to GitHub
+    - search for your repository in the connect to github section and click connect next to it.
+13. Deployment preference
+    - Enable automatic deploys.

 ## Credits